Healthy Harbor Community Initiatives

 Buddhist Tzu Chi Medical Foundation

-Buddhist Tzu Chi Medical Foundation will provide 150 air purifiers and hand sanitizer refills to low-income households for free.
+Grant Purpose: Buddhist Tzu Chi Medical Foundation will provide 150 air purifiers and hand sanitizer refills to low-income households for free.
 They will provide education on the proper use of the air filters.
 Flyers will be distributed highlighting additional healthcare services and resources.
 Buddhist Tzu Chi plans to partner with Providence Little Company of Mary Wellness and Activity Center, Harbor City Community Job Center, and A Needy Wilmington to ensure residents have access to a full spectrum of care.

 Serving: Low income and medically vulnerable residents of Wilmington